Theatre is For EveryonE

 Services for people with mobility disabilities

-- In our Ensemble Theatre, wheelchair accessible seats and seats without stairs are available in both the front and back rows
+• In our Ensemble Theater, wheelchair accessible seats and seats without stairs are available in both the front and back rows

 Services for people who are deaf or hard-of-hearing

-Separate from our induction loop, our assistive listening system–available in all theater spaces–features FM headsets and over-the-head headphones.
+• Separate from our induction loop, our assistive listening system features FM headsets and over-the-ear headphones that amplify the actors’ voices.

 Services for people who are blind or have low-vision